Report Abuse

 If you are worried that a child is being sexually exploited or is at risk of sexual abuse, you have chosen the right decision by coming here to report your concern.
-We're here to help.

 refers to images, videos, writings, and/or recordings of child sexual abuse or exploitation

 The term child sexual abuse material is increasingly being used to replace the term child pornography.
 This switch of terminology is based on the argument that sexualized material that depicts or otherwise represents children is indeed a representation, and a form, of child sexual abuse, and should not be described as pornography.
-As the hotline and child protection professional, we prefer to use the terminology ‘CSAM’, to ‘Child Pornography’, The term we use does matter.
-To learn more about terminology guidelines, click here.Ā
+As the hotline and child protection professional, we prefer to use the terminology 'CSAM', to 'Child Pornography', The term we use does matter.
+To learn more about terminology guidelines, click here

 refers to the act of soliciting a child, either in person or through the use of the internet for sexual purposes such as to receive sexual images online or to meet in person to sexually exploit him/her